lucasoliveirabs/AutoNFT-X/README.md

 # Configuration

-The owner's private key, which is used for signing transactions, must be configured separately for contract deployment and each API interaction.
+The owner's (deployer) private key, which is used for signing transactions, must be configured separately for contract deployment and each API interaction.
 <br>
-For the purpose of this description, we assume the same private key is used for both configurations.
+We assume the same private key, owner's, is used for both configurations.
 As a result, the gas costs for deploying the contract and for each API call will be deducted from the balance of the address associated with this private key.

 ### Contracts